Cystic Fibrosis Genetic Testing Basics

 How common is cystic fibrosis?

 Cystic fibrosis is one of the most common inherited diseases.
-It affects approximately one out of every 3,200 Caucasian people in the United States, with smaller numbers affected in other ethnic groups.
+It affects approximately one out of every 3,700 babies born in the United States.
+Among Caucasians, 1 in 2,500 babies is born with CF, with smaller numbers affected in other ethnic groups.

 Who is at risk of cystic fibrosis?